Colleen Bevis: Awards

+Death and legacy

-Colleen Lunsford Bevis died on October 11, 2013, at her home in Hillsborough County, Florida.
+Bevis died on October 11, 2013, at her home in Hillsborough County, Florida.

+In 2000, the Hillsborough County School Board named an elementary school in her honor, the Colleen Bevis Elementary School.
+The school is located in Lithia, Florida, and is home to the Bevis Broncos.
+According to the Hillsborough County Public School System, "In 1987, the cooperative school program for severely emotionally disturbed students at USF's Department of Child and Family Studies was officially named the Colleen Lunsford Bevis School by both USF and Hillsborough County School Board in recognition of her work".
+Located on the same campus at that time, the Colleen Bevis Resource and Education Center held systems of care resources for children and families.
+According to the Florida Mental Health Institute, the resource center was also a place for "...public interest, non-profit civic and support groups to hold meetings and conduct organizational activities."
+Both the Colleen Lunsford Bevis School and Resource Center located on the USF campus have since closed.
+Recently, the Children's Board dedicated a board room in Colleen's honor as well.

 Bevis's personal collection of papers, clippings, correspondence, and resources are held by the Louis de la Parte Florida Mental Health Institute Research Library.
 According to the library, the collection "consists of documents and other materials detailing Bevis’ work as an advocate for the mental and social health and well-being of children in Hillsborough County, Florida.
-The bulk of the archive reflects Bevis’ professional service and commitment to child welfare, with particular emphasis on the development of such local and statewide organizations as the Hillsborough County Children’s Board, SEDNET and the Colleen Bevis School at the Florida Mental Health Institute ...Researchers may be interested in the collection’s usefulness for chronicling the evolution of child welfare services in Hillsborough County as related to mental and emotional health".
+The bulk of the archive reflects Bevis’ professional service and commitment to child welfare, with particular emphasis on the development of such local and statewide organizations as the Hillsborough County Children’s Board, SEDNET and the Colleen Bevis School at the Florida Mental Health Institute...
+Researchers may be interested in the collection’s usefulness for chronicling the evolution of child welfare services in Hillsborough County as related to mental and emotional health".